NP-1

 Oral Dosage Treatment for Retinitis Pigmentosa

-Retinitis pigmentosa (RP) refers to a group of inherited diseases causing retinal degeneration and vision loss that worsens over time.
-More than 190 genes have been implicated in inherited retinal disease and RP accounts for approximately half of those cases.
-RP is highly heterogeneous; mutations in more than 50 genes are known to cause RP and nearly 3,100 mutations have been reported in these genes.25 Forms of RP and related diseases include Usher syndrome,26 Leber’s congenital amaurosis, rod-cone disease, Bardet-Biedl syndrome and Refsum disease.
+Retinitis pigmentosa (RP) refers to a group of inherited retinal diseases causing retinal degeneration and vision loss that worsens over time.
+Often diagnosed in childhood or adolescence, retinitis pigmentosa involves nearly 3100 mutations in more than 50 genes.27 Forms of RP and related diseases include Usher syndrome,28 Leber’s congenital amaurosis, rod-cone disease, Bardet-Biedl syndrome and Refsum disease.

 People with RP experience a gradual decline in their vision because photoreceptor cells (rods and cones) die.
 In most forms of RP, rods are affected first.
 Because rods are concentrated in the outer portions of the retina and are triggered by dim light, their degeneration affects peripheral and night vision.
 Night blindness is one of the earliest and most frequent symptoms of RP.
 When the more centrally located cones - responsible for color and sharp central vision - become involved, people lose color perception and central vision.
 Typically diagnosed in adolescents and young adults, RP is a progressive disorder; most people are legally blind by age 40.
 However, the rate of progression and degree of visual loss varies from person to person.

-The National Eye Institute (NEI) estimates that approximately 100,000 people in the United States have RP.
+The National Eye Institute estimates that approximately 100,000 people in the United States have RP.
 Worldwide, about 1.5 million people are afflicted.
-There is only one approved drug for a small subset of RP.
-LUXTURNA® is indicated for the treatment of patients with RPE65 mutations, about 1% of RP patients.
-While gene therapy has the potential to address pathogenic mutations, with thousands of mutations already associated with RP, a relatively small number of patients are likely to benefit from any single gene therapy.
-An effective small molecule treatment has the potential to work alone or in concert with gene therapies to improve patient outcomes.
+There is one approved gene therapy for a small subset of RP.
+LUXTURNA® is indicated for the treatment of patients with RPE65 mutations, about 1-6% of RP patients.29 While gene therapy has the potential to address pathogenic mutations, with thousands of mutations already associated with RP, a relatively small number of patients are likely to benefit from any single gene therapy.
+An effective gene-agnostic treatment like NPI-001 has the potential to work alone or in concert with gene therapies to improve patient outcomes.

 NPI-001 is a small molecule treatment developed to slow or halt disease progression in RP patients with functioning cones, regardless of their disease-causing genetic mutation.
-Nacuity’s proprietary, GMP-grade formulation of N-acetyl cysteine amide (NACA) tablets target oxidative stress associated with blinding eye diseases, such as RP.
-NPI-001 boosts glutathione, the body’s most powerful endogenous antioxidant, to stop chemically aggressive oxygen molecules from damaging eye tissue.
+Nacuity’s proprietary, GMP-grade formulation of NPI-001 tablets target oxidative stress associated with blinding eye diseases, such as RP.
+NPI-001 boosts glutathione, our body’s powerful endogenous antioxidant, to stop chemically aggressive oxygen molecules from damaging eye tissue.

-Extensive preclinical study of NP1-001 and its precursor molecule N-acetyl cysteine (NAC) support a strong mechanistic rationale for its use in RP, in which oxidative stress plays a known role.
+Extensive preclinical studies of NPI-001 support a strong mechanistic rationale for its use in RP, in which oxidative stress plays a known role.

-Campochiaro’s team27 demonstrated that orally administered NAC reduced cone cell death and preserved cone function by reducing oxidative damage in two models of RP, rd1+/+ and rd10+/+ mice.
+Dr. Campochiaro’s team demonstrated that orally administered NAC reduced cone cell death and preserved cone function by reducing oxidative damage in two models of RP, rd1+/+ and rd10+/+ mice.30

-In addition, they compared NACA with NAC in an animal model of RP28 and reported mean photopic ERG b-wave amplitude was 50% higher (p=0.001) at all 3 stimulus intensities in NACA-treated versus NAC-treated mice, and more than 4-fold greater than controls.
-While mean peak scotopic ERG b-wave amplitude was higher in both NAC- or NACA-treated mice compared with controls, mean b-wave amplitudes were significantly greater in NACA-treated mice compared with NAC-treated mice at 10 of 11 stimulus intensities.
+In addition, they compared N-acetylcysteine amide (NACA) with NAC in an animal model of RP and reported that mean photopic ERG b-wave amplitude was 50% higher (p=0.001) at all 3 stimulus intensities in NACA-treated versus NAC-treated mice, and more than 4-fold greater than controls.31 While mean peak scotopic ERG b-wave amplitude was higher in both NAC- or NACA-treated mice compared with controls, mean b-wave amplitudes were significantly greater in NACA-treated mice compared with NAC-treated mice at 10 of 11 stimulus intensities.
 Furthermore, cone cell density was significantly greater in 3 of 4 quadrants measured for NACA-treated compared to NAC-treated mice.
-Even with a substantially lower oral dose, NACA exhibited significantly greater preservation of cone cell function and survival compared with NAC in rd10+/+ mice.28, 8
+Even with a substantially lower oral dose, NACA exhibited significantly greater preservation of cone cell function and survival compared with NAC in rd10+/+ mice.28, 9

 Nacuity seeks to build on this work and leverage NPI-001’s advantages over NAC.